seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **IMOGEN**
 False to his bed!
 What is it to be false?
 To lie in watch there and to think on him?
-To weep ’twixt clock and clock? if sleep
+To weep 'twixt clock and clock? if sleep
 charge nature,
 To break it with a fearful dream of him
-And cry myself awake? that’s false to’s bed, is it?
+And cry myself awake? that's false to's bed, is it?

 **PISANIO**
 Alas, good lady!